 Glass cups – Keepcup do a very nice glass version, which comes with a cork heat band made from waste from the Portuguese wine cork manufacturing industry.
 People wanting to avoid any contamination of their liquids would be well served by such a glass.
 Both the lid and the glass of this cup is recyclable at the end of it’s life.
 Another well respected brand of reusable glass coffee cup is Joco

 Plastic Cups – These seem to be the most popular type of reusable cup.
 They are lightweight, resistant to breaking, affordable and typically come in very attractive colours.
 Make sure you choose one that is BPA and BPS free an can be recycled at the end of it’s life.
+Some people are against the buying of plastic to prevent the use of plastic but when you consider that there is enough plastic in 28 disposable cups to make a small plastic KeepCup (source: Keepcup.com) the numbers speak for themselves.

 Vacuum cups- These are ideal for those that want to keep their beverage as hot as possible and from talking to people the Bodum vacuum travel cup seems to be very popular.
 It’s made from stainless steel and has a silicone lid and heat band.
 It also has a silicone base to prevent cup rings.
 Contigo thermal mugs are more expensive but are said to be leakproof, unlike the Bodum ones.
 Klean Kanteen also do an insulated tumbler which I’ve heard from users is leakproof.